Clinical Research Development and Consultation

 Clinical research is a complex undertaking.
-Projects must be designed and planned accordingly, with a thoughtful approach and plenty of input from experienced researchers.
-In addition, studies are subject to any number of reporting and oversight requirements, including clinicaltrials.gov registration and multi-site Institutional Review Board approvals.
-We are here to help investigators develop their research projects and navigate the appropriate approvals and reporting requirements.
+Projects must be thoughtfully designed and are subject to any number of reporting and oversight requirements.
+OCTRI is here to help investigators develop their research projects and navigate the appropriate approvals and reporting requirements.

-The Research Navigator can give you more information about working — and scheduling a meeting—with this team.
-Check out the video below for a quick overview of what it’s like to work with the Clinical Research Development Team.
+Check out the video for a quick overview of what it’s like to work with the Clinical Research Development Team.
+Email the OCTRI Navigator to schedule a meeting: email@example.com

-Conducting research involving human subjects requires review and approval by the Institutional Review Board and/or other review committees, including sometimes the U.S. Food & Drug Administration, as mandated by Federal regulations and OHSU policies and procedures.
-Investigators do not have to become regulatory experts to successfully fulfill compliance requirements necessary to get their study started.
+Conducting research involving human subjects requires review and approval by the Institutional Review Board and potentially other review committees, including sometimes the U.S. Food and Drug Administration.
+Investigators do not need to become regulatory experts to successfully fulfill compliance requirements necessary to get their study started.
 OCTRI has resources available to guide investigators through the process.

 A data and safety monitoring plan describes how the study will be overseen for subject safety and data integrity.
 Specific activities in a data and safety monitoring plan are determined by the complexity and risk of the study.
 OCTRI staff can draft or review these plans for grants.